iMiiTH/CPS209/README.md

 My assignments from CPS207

+Each assignment folder has its own respective README file.

 ###Assignment 1
 Assignment 1 is a simple pacman-like game.
 The purpose of the assignment was to practice inheritance and interfaces.